 During the same period, the federal government pursued an agenda designed to achieve racial equality, and Texas Mexicans and Black Texans both profited from this initiative.
 The Twenty-fourth Amendment, ratified in 1964, barred the poll tax in federal elections, and that same year Congress passed the Civil Rights Act outlawing the Jim Crow tradition.
 Texas followed suit in 1969 by repealing its own separatist statutes.
 The federal Voting Rights Act of 1965 eliminated local restrictions to voting and required that federal marshals monitor election proceedings.
 Ten years later, another voting-rights act demanded modification or elimination of at-large elections.

 The post-World War II era came to be a time of increased successes for civil-rights litigants.
 The case of Sweatt v.
 Painter (1950) integrated the University of Texas law school, and in its wake several undergraduate colleges in the state desegregated.
 The famous case of Brown v.
-Board of Education (1954) produced the integration of schools, buses, restaurants, and other public accommodations.
-Mexican Americans won similar decisions that struck at discriminatory traditions.
-The decision in Delgado v.
+Board of Education (1954) and the Civil Rights Act of 1964 produced the integration of schools, buses, restaurants, and other public accommodations.
+Mexican Americans also won victories that struck at discriminatory traditions.
+In Hernandez v.
+State of Texas (1954), the United States Supreme Court recognized Mexican Americans as a class whose rights Anglos had violated through Jim Crow practices.
+In the field of education, the Delgado v.
 Del Rio ISD (1948) made it illegal for school boards to designate specific buildings for Mexican-American students on school grounds; Hernandez v.
 Driscoll CISD (1957) stated that retaining Mexican-American children for four years in the first two grades amounted to discrimination based on race; Cisneros v.
 Corpus Christi ISD (1970) recognized Mexican Americans as an "identifiable ethnic group" so as to prevent the subterfuge of combining Mexicans and blacks to meet integration; and Edgewood ISD v.
 Kirby (1989) held that the system of financing public education in the state discriminated against Mexican Americans.
-In another significant case, Hernandez v.
-State of Texas (1954), the United States Supreme Court recognized Mexican Americans as a class whose rights Anglos had violated through Jim Crow practices.